ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 ## 3. Build the demo app image

    1. Build the  `llamaindex-rag-demo` container image using [Cloud Build](https://cloud.google.com/build/docs/overview) and push it to the repository that is created by terraform.
 It uses `cloudbuild.yaml` file which uses the `app/Dockerfile` for a build.
-That may take some time:
+This may take some time:

         ```bash
         gcloud builds submit ../app \